 Interstitial lung disease (ILD) is a term used to describe a heterogeneous group of lung disorders with characteristic clinical and imaging features.
-Patients with ILD are at an increased risk of developing non-small cell lung cancer and are frequently medically comorbid often precluding operative management.
-In this scenario, radiotherapy (RT) is generally recommended however ILD is known to increase the risk of RT-related toxicity.
+Patients with ILD are at an increased risk of developing NSCLC, which is frequently medically comorbid, often precluding operative management.
+In this scenario, radiotherapy (RT) is generally recommended; however, ILD is known to increase the risk of RT-related toxicity.
 Recommendations for treatment with appropriately individualized risks and benefits are thus dependent on integration of patient-, ILD-, and cancer-specific factors.
-We aim to provide an overview of ILD for the thoracic radiation oncologist, an assessment of risk of thoracic RT in ILD patients, and evidence based recommendations for treatment for a variety of clinical scenarios.
+We aim to provide an overview of ILD for the thoracic oncologist, an assessment of risk of thoracic RT in patients with ILD, and evidence-based recommendations for treatment in a variety of clinical scenarios.